 DUI DEFENSE LAWYER IN MCHENRY COUNTY

-Driving under the Influence, or DUI, is a serious and complex charge that carries with it harsh penalties.
+Driving Under the Influence, or DUI, is a serious and complex charge that carries with it harsh penalties.
 Under no circumstances should you try to defend yourself on a DUI charge.
 Since a sentence for the charge of DUI could include jail time, the Judge will be very reluctant to permit you to defend yourself.
-Even if you think you can’t afford the services of an experienced DUI lawyer, stop and consider the alternatives – loss of driving privileges, hefty fines, and possible jail time.
+Even if you think you can’t afford the services of an experienced McHenry County DUI lawyer, stop and consider the alternatives – loss of driving privileges, hefty fines, and possible jail time.

-The odds of beating a DUI charge without experienced and competent legal representation are slim and not worth the risk of losing your freedom.
+The odds of beating a DUI charge in McHenry County without experienced and competent legal representation are slim and not worth the risk of losing your freedom.
 A charge of DUI involves two parallel but separate proceedings brought against you by law enforcement and the Illinois Secretary of State (SOS).
 Although your DUI defense attorney can handle both the administrative and criminal side of things, it is important to understand the basics of both processes.

 THE ADMINISTRATIVE COMPONENT OF DUI

 The administrative, or civil, component of a DUI matter is enforced by the Illinois Secretary of State and involves the statutory summary suspension of your driver’s license.
 If you are arrested for the offense of DUI in Illinois, your driver’s license will automatically be suspended for a period of 6 months if you submitted to a breath, blood or urine test, and the test results indicated a blood-alcohol concentration of .08 or greater, or showed the presence of drugs in your system.
 If you refuse to submit to chemical testing, then the Illinois Secretary of State will suspend your driver’s license for 12 months.
 The Illinois Secretary of State suspends your driver’s license 46 days after your charge for DUI.